tanhuy998/context-js/README.md

 This package provides Dependency Injection by using an ioc container to help Javascript users on wiring dependencies across components.
 Dependency Injection in this package just support two types of injection is Constructor Injection and Property Injection.
-Borrowing the concept Dependency Injection of ASP.NET and Larvel's Service Container, Components has it's own lifecycle depends on which type that a particular component is bound.
+Borrowing mostly the concept Dependency Injection of ASP.NET and Laravel's Service Container, Components has it's own lifecycle depends on which type they are bound.

 ## Binding components

-Binding components is the way implementing the Dependency Inversion.
+Binding components is the prerequisite operation of dependency injection.
+That makes the Dependency Inversion concept meaningful.
 Binding means telling the Ioc Container which component (concrete) should be injected as abstraction (base classes or interfaces).
+There exists relationships between abstracts and concretes (as-is/can-do)

 There are three types of binding components (also called as component's lifecycle)

- - Sington: The Ioc Container just resolve the component once and then reuse it over the Node global module.
+ - Singleton: the component lives in the whole context (appication), and theres no others.
-  - Scope: Like Singleton.
-But the component is resolved when a httpContext arrive.
-The component will be reuse if the context need it has controller state.
+  - Scope: the component lives only in a particular scope, there's no the same unless outside its scope.
-  - Transient: Each time we need a component, the ioc container will build a new intance.
+  - Transient: components live anywhere even though which context it stand.

 ```js
 const {ApplicationContext} = require('express-controller-js');